MicrosoftDocs/customer-insights/ci-docs/audience-insights/entities.md

 ### Corrupted data sources

 Some fields from an ingested data source might contain fields with corrupted data.
 Records with corrupted fields are exposed in separate system-created entities.
-This helps you to identify which data you can review and update on the source system.
-After the next refresh of the data source, the corrected records are ingested to Custoemr Insights and passed on to downstream processes.
+Knowing about corrupted records helps you identify which data to review and update on the source system.
+After the next refresh of the data source, the corrected records are ingested to Customer Insights and passed on to downstream processes.

+Go to **Data** > **Entities** and look for the corrupted entities in the **System** section.
+Naming schema of corrupted entities: 'DataSourceName_EntityName_corrupt'.

-Although the corrupted records are exposed, Customer Insights still processes them.
+Customer Insights still processes corrupted records.
 However, they might cause issues when working with the unified data subsequently.

 The following checks run on the ingested data to expose corrupted records:

-- The datatype of a column doesn't match with its schema.
+- The value of a field doesn't match with the datatype of its column.
 - Fields contain character that can cause the columns to not match the expected schema, such as incorrectly formatted quotes, un-escaped quotes, or newline characters.
 - If there are datetime/date/datetimeoffset columns, their format needs to be specified in the model if doesn't follow the standard ISO format.